They say that you can’t step in the same river twice.

 The real world.

-I dreaded opening my eyes even more than I might have many weeks ago, if I had known what I would wake up to.
-But I could not control my eyelids as they creaked open of their own volition like a moth-eaten door falling off its hinges.
+I dreaded opening my eyes even more than I might have weeks ago, if I had known what I would wake up to.
+But I could not control my eyelids as they creaked open of their own volition like a jack-in-the-box wound up for days, then burst open like a long-simmering volcano ready to erupt.

-As quickly as my eyes opened up, my self-imposed shell was left exposed, and there was nothing to stop my heart from feeling the full weight of the grief that had been slowly eroding at my soul ever since waking up into a nightmare.
-It all collapsed onto me at once, as I throbbed in agony like half of a conjoined twin waking up in the middle of separation surgery.
-Everything around me went blurry and all my senses were numbing nearly past the point of functioning.
+As quickly as my eyes fell open for good, my self-imposed shell was stripped naked before the elements, and there was nothing to stop my heart from feeling the full weight of the grief that had been slowly eroding at my soul ever since waking up into a nightmare.
+It all collapsed onto me at once, as I throbbed in agony like perhaps a conjoined twin might be stricken with if it woke up in the middle of separation surgery.
+Everything around me went blurry and all my senses were numbing past the point of functioning.

-Not a single thing around me even registered inside my brain anymore, except the one passing thought clamoring above the excruciating din, that I was about to finally find escape from the darkness that was consuming my existence on this side of the veil, by passing through the veil just like him.
+Not a single thing around me even registered inside my brain anymore, except the one passing thought clamoring above the excruciating din of emptiness.
+I was about to finally find escape from the darkness that was consuming my existence on this side of the veil, by passing through the veil just like him.

 My body slumped without a bang or whimper to the floor, almost instantly falling still as the ground received it with a cold embrace, all the warmth left in it slowly rising upwards towards the sky.
 While I can no longer walk on my own two feet, I find as I fall into the endless sleep, I can walk more freely than ever.